-An old chestnut.
-But just as tasty and intriguing for its age.
+An old chestnut and winner of a Newbery Honor in 1939.
+But just as intriguing for its age.

-It is because – like other classic children’s literature from before WWII, from L. Frank Baum’s The Wizard of Oz to Hugh Lofting’s The Story of Dr. Doolittle, it takes a simple fantastic premise, and runs simply riot with it.
+It’s because, like other classic children’s literature from earlier times – such as L. Frank Baum’s The Wizard of Oz or Ruth Stiles Gannett’s My Father’s Dragon – it takes a simple fantastic premise, and runs riot with it.

 Mr. Popper is a house painter in his hometown of Stillwater, but he dreams of Polar expeditions.
 As part of his interest in all things Antarctic, he attempts to raise a troop of penguins – in his “neat little bungalow at 432 Proudfoot Avenue.”
 Fantastical, yes.
 And yet it has been engaging and beguiling generations of children who have marveled at the silly antics of the penguins.
 Who wouldn’t love to have giant snowdrifts in your house and learn to slide down them on your belly from actual penguins?